 - Pour the confectioner’s sugar in a bowl.

 - Take the dough out of the refrigerator.

-- Using an ice-cream scooper or a spoon, roll the dough into 1-inch balls and drop in the confectioner’s sugar.
+- Using a cookie scooper or a spoon, roll the dough into 1-inch balls and drop in the confectioner’s sugar.

 - Roll it in the sugar and keep it on the parchment paper.

-- Bake it for 10 to 12 minutes or until a toothpick comes out clean when inserted in the center of the cookie.
+- Bake it for 13 minutes, or until a toothpick comes out clean when inserted in the center of the cookie.